vanjohnson879/frontline-cloud-doc/content/reference/plugins/grafana/index.md

 They are built with a datasource named *FrontLine*.
 Make sure this datasource exists or modify the json file accordingly.
 {{< /alert >}}

-To use the FrontLine datasource in Grafana, you will need to set template variables.
+To use the Gatling Enterprise datasource in Grafana, you will need to set template variables.

 These are global dashboard parameters that can be used in your graphs with the query builder.